 Networking is one of the most effective ways to develop your professional career as a finance director or chief financial officer.

-Those that are at, or near, the top of the their respective organisations can find it difficult to connect with professionals in similar positions in order to gain valuable career advice.
+Those who are at, or near, the top of their respective organisations can find it difficult to connect with professionals in similar positions in order to gain valuable career advice.

 Through networking, finance directors (FDs) and chief financial officers (CFOs) can gain valuable knowledge and insights about specific finance-related topics that only those in their profession would understand.
 Attending networking events can provide access to experts in a wide variety of industries, so you are bound to find insight from those in a similar position to you or an outsider perspective a peer from those outside industry outside with a different knowledge base.